peijunz/ipynb2pelican/README.md

 Thanks to the preprocessor feature of nbconvert, I have defined some useful preprocessor with on/off options.
 In your `pelicanconf.py`, you are able to set [options](#options) to toggle preprocessors.
-Don't worry about preprocessors, switch off all options will NOT have discernable gain on performance.
-So they are enabled by default.
+Don't worry about preprocessors, switch off all options will have only 3% gain on performance according to the test on my blog.
+So all of them are enabled by default.

 ### Metadata Extraction
 As we stated, **All and Only** Metadata should be stored at the first Cell of ipynb.
 If there is non-metadata content found, it will raise an exception.
 After the extraction of metadata, the **MetaCell will be removed**, as we have extracted all the information.